-- (4) FrontFour Master Fund, Ltd., an exempted company formed under the laws of the Cayman Islands ("FrontFour Master Fund"), beneficially owns 81,662.416 of the reported shares.
-FrontFour Opportunity Fund, a mutual fund trust formed under the laws of British Columbia, Canada ("FrontFour Opportunity Fund"), beneficially owns 2,085.7 of the reported shares.
-Each of David A. Lorber, Stephen E. Loukas, and Zachary R. George is a managing member and principal owner of FrontFour Capital Group LLC ("FrontFour Capital"), which serves as an investment manager of FrontFour Master Fund, and a principal owner of FrontFour Capital Corp. ("FrontFour Corp."), which serves as an investment manager to FrontFour Opportunity Fund. - (5) These shares are deemed to be beneficially owned by Howard Amster, as a result of his personal ownership and in his capacity as President of Pleasant Lakes Apts.
+- Represents less than one percent. - (1) Based on a total of 2,094,238.253 shares of the Company's common stock issued and outstanding on March 2, 2023. - (2) Based on the information included in the Schedule 13G Amendment filed by Adalta Capital Management LLC with the SEC on February 13, 2023.
+The Address of Adalta Capital Management LLC is 445 Park Avenue, Suite 16D, New York, NY 10022. - (3) Based on the information included in the Schedule 13G filed by 22NW Fund, LP with the SEC on February 13, 2023.
+The Address of 22NW Fund, LP is 1455 NW Leary Way, Suite 400, Seattle, Washington 98107. - (4) FrontFour Master Fund, Ltd., an exempted company formed under the laws of the Cayman Islands ("FrontFour Master Fund"), beneficially owns 81,662.416 of the reported shares.
+Each of David A. Lorber, Stephen E. Loukas, and Zachary R. George is a managing member and principal owner of FrontFour Capital Group LLC ("FrontFour Capital"), which serves as an investment manager of FrontFour Master Fund.
+Mr. Lorber disclaims beneficial ownership of such shares of common stock except to the extent of his pecuniary interest therein.
+Mr. Lorber also beneficially owns 2,440 shares in his spouse's IRA. - (5) These shares are deemed to be beneficially owned by Howard Amster, as a result of his personal ownership and in his capacity as President of Pleasant Lakes Apts.
 Corp., which is the General Partner of Pleasant Lakes Apts.
-Limited Partnership, and in his capacity as the trustee of the various trusts listed in the Form 3 filed with the SEC by Mr. Amster on August 24, 2020.
+Limited Partnership, and in his capacity as the trustee of the various trusts listed in the Form 4 filed with the SEC by Mr. Amster on March 2, 2023.